Loading...

 Pair with Protein or Healthy Fats

-Include a source of protein or healthy fats in your meal, such as Greek yogurt, a boiled egg, or a small serving of cheese, to slow down the absorption of sugars.
+Combine your banana and peanuts with a source of protein or healthy fats, such as a boiled egg or a small serving of low-fat Greek yogurt.
+This can help slow down the absorption of glucose.

 healthspan-mbl